rubenvanstaden/spira/README.md

 # SPiRA

-SPiRA uses the Yuna package to generate a graph network from the layer polygons of a superconducting circuit.
-For the time being they have to be installed from source.

 The goal of SPiRA is develop a framework for IC designers to create and verify cicuit layouts.
 The framework uses a parameterized methodology that allows designers to generate PCells, apply rule checking, and LVS verification.
 The framework allows the following, though some parts are still under active development:

 * **RDD**: The newly proposed Python-based PDK schema, called Rule Deck Database.
 This schema allows connecting directly to Python object trees for advance data manipulation.